A treatment for Alzheimer's 05 March 2025

 Whole milk.

-Various frozen fruits (we were using fresh but they are expansive and don't last so well).
+Various frozen fruits (we were using fresh but they are expensive and don't last so well).

 Oats for porridge (Scots Porridge Oats)